hashicorp/terraform-provider-aws/website/docs/r/glue_ml_transform.html.markdown

 ### parameters

-* `tansform_type` - (Required) The type of machine learning transform.
+* `transform_type` - (Required) The type of machine learning transform.
 For information about the types of machine learning transforms, see [Creating Machine Learning Transforms](http://docs.aws.amazon.com/glue/latest/dg/add-job-machine-learning-transform.html).
 * `find_matches_parameters` - (Required) The parameters for the find matches algorithm. see [Find Matches Parameters](#find_matches_parameters).

 #### find_matches_parameters